abougouffa/minemacs/docs/README.md

 ### Machine-specific configuration files

-In my workflow, I use mainly the same configuration files across all my machines (which are traditionally shared in my [dotfiles](https://github.com/abougouffa/dotfiles) repository).
+In my workflow, I use mainly the same configuration files across all my machines (which, following the tradition, are shared in my [dotfiles](https://github.com/abougouffa/dotfiles) repository).
 However, I have some machine-specific (local) configurations that contain some private and machine-specific configurations.
 For example, I use them to overwrite the email